Husky (rapper): Middle life

 Once leaving University in 2015, he began pursuing rap as a career.
 In 2016, he stated that he was making very little on rap and living modestly off his earnings.
 He took odd music jobs, for instance working at the ticket control station for a Big Russian Boss concert, the concert in question occurring in November of that year.

 Because Russia's main populations live in approximately 10 cities, of which Moscow is one of them with a population of 12,678,080 people making it the 11th most populous city on Earth, Kuznetsov had said that he felt trapped within the city.
-He had also said that because the plane fare was expensive, he was unable to go home to Ulan-Ude, although as of 2021 he has visited home multiple times, as evidenced by an Instagram post from October 16, 2020 and his newest song whose cover-art feature him back in his native home.
+He had also said that because the plane fare was expensive, he was unable to go home to Ulan-Ude, although as of 2021 he has visited home multiple times, as evidenced by an Instagram post from October 16, 2020 and his song, 'Beyond Baikal,' whose cover-art feature him back in his native home.

-Political Views
+Political views

 Kuznetsov professes bipartisan attitudes and anti-positional sentiments, refusing to conform to a left/right identity.
 He has stated the way he perceives politics is through an artistic lens and does what he feels.
-He believes that Crimea belongs to Russia (Crimean Crisis), although he does not consider himself a Putin supporter.
-He has also shown his sympathy through words and in-person visitation for the Separatist, Ukrainian military leader Arsen Pavlov, otherwise known as 'Motorola.'
+He believes that Crimea belongs to Russia (annexation of Crimea by the Russian Federation), although he does not consider himself a Putin supporter.
+He has also shown his sympathy through words and in-person visitation for the Separatist, Russian military leader Arsen Pavlov, otherwise known as 'Motorola.'

 He has shown support for Russian writers like Zakhar Prilepin, award-winning author and former member of the banned National Bolshevik Party and Eduard Limonov, provocative emigre author and original founder of the National Bolshevik Party.
 Husky shares a cordial friendship with Prilepin, regarding him as his friend and 'older comrade.'
 Notable anti-corruption politician and lawyer Alexei Navalny has expressed public support for the rapper, although according to Kuznetsov's appraisal, has distanced himself from certain expressed views such as the rapper's stance on the DPR (Donetsk People's Republic).
 Kuznetsov had said he shows no sympathy for him.

 Kuznetsov has shown scorn for politicians like Boris Nemtsov, a former Yeltsin-era liberal politician, due to his transitive beliefs, the rapper equating it to prostitution.'
 Other include Vitaly Milonov, Orthodox Duma Member, and Yelena Mizulina, controversial Parliament Member, Kuznetsov calling them 'either clowns or crazy.'
 He is also interested in Russian history and states the need to learn from the past.
 He cites Stalin as one who cannot be vilified or praised, and only studied and understood.
 He has also stated he cannot to current Duma members due to their impropriety and media-based narratives.